 5. Coping with Worrying All the Time

 I’m an anxious person.
-In retrospective, I should have expected my anxiety levels to shoot upwards when my son was born.
+In retrospect, I should have expected my anxiety levels to shoot upwards when my son was born.

 But I didn’t, and it hit me like a train.